Maximizing the Diversity of Exposure in a Social Network: Scalable approximation algorithms

-Sampling a random RC-set $\multiR_{v,g}$ can be implemented efficiently by first choosing a target node $v \in V$ uniformly at random and then performing a breadth-first search (BFS) from $v$ in $\multiG$.
-Notice that a random RC-set $R_{v,g}$ is subject to two levels of randomness: ($i$) randomness over $g \sim \multiG$, and ($ii$) randomness over the selection of target node $v \sim V$.
+Sampling a random {\rc}-set $\multiR_{v,g}$ can be implemented efficiently by first choosing a target node $v \in V$ uniformly at random and then performing a breadth-first search (BFS) from $v$ in $\multiG$.
+Notice that a random {\rc}-set $R_{v,g}$ is subject to two levels of randomness: (i) randomness over $g \sim \multiG$, and (ii) randomness over the selection of target node $v \sim V$.